Jake and Dinos Chapman: Letter to Culture Secretary

+The Jilly Cooper novel Pandora is set in the world of contemporary art at the turn of the millennium.
+In a review of the novel, Wendy Holden, writing in the New Statesman, described one scene in which a raped woman is also menstruating as "Very Jake and Dinos Chapman".

 Personal lives

 Jake Chapman

 Jake married the fashion model Rosemary Ferguson in 2004.
-They have two children together, Bliss and Blythe, and live in the Cotswolds.
+They have two children together and live in the Cotswolds.

-In August 2014 Chapman was quoted as saying that taking children to art galleries is a "total waste of time", stating that "children are not human yet."
+In August 2014 Chapman was quoted as saying that taking children to art galleries is a "total waste of time".
 The comment caused other notable artists to speak out against Chapman's thoughts.

-BBC Art Critic, Will Gompertz referred to a defining characteristic of the "YBAs" being their ability to manipulate biddable media to get attention:

-The formula is simple: When you have an exhibition to promote, say something mildly inflammatory to the press, and watch the column inches (particularly in August) and ticket sales soar.

-Jake Chapman's comment about kids and paintings is a beautifully crafted example of the art.
-It has generated loads of attention, reinforced the brothers' bad-boy brand, and alerted an "outraged" middle England to the Chapmans' new show.
-Job done.

 Dinos Chapman

 Dinos was married to Tiphaine de Lussy; they are now divorced.
-They have two daughters, Seraphine and Agathe, and live in Spitalfields, London.
+They have two daughters and lived in Spitalfields, London.
+He resides in Laurel Canyon, Los Angeles, with his partner Lucy Punch.
+They have two sons.

-Both are members of Arts Emergency, a British charity working with 16- to 19-year-olds in further education from diverse backgrounds.
+Both brothers are members of Arts Emergency, a British charity working with 16- to 19-year-olds in further education from diverse backgrounds.